aliffazlan/buildathon-workshop-2024/README.md

 ---

-## Exercises
+## Exercise Solutions

-Here are the links to the solutions for the exercises covered during the workshop:
+Here are the links to some sample solutions for the exercises covered during the workshop:

 1. [Printing Numbers (Delay)](./PrintingNumbersDelay/PrintingNumbersDelay.ino)
 1. [Printing Numbers (Millis)](./PrintingNumbersMillis/PrintingNumbersMillis.ino)